 The good news is, and I love the good news part the most, there are a lot of products and treatments that can ease the symptoms and help.
-In fact, many brands are proactively creating products for women who face a lot of the issues I’ve mentioned.
-However, a well-considered skincare routine should be your first priority.
+Many brands are proactively creating products for women who face a lot of the issues I’ve mentioned.
+However, a well-considered skincare routine should be your priority.

 Start With a Good Home Care Routine

 - Exfoliation: to stimulate cell renewal, look for products containing Alpha Hydroxy Acids or gentle physical exfoliators

 - Anti Oxidant Moisturisers: look out for ingredients such as Vitamin A, C, & E

 - Cooling Sprays / Mists: they help with hot flushes and flares of redness on the skin

 - Skin Lotions / Serums: look for lotions containing Hyaluronic Acid as it draws moisture to the skin

 - Hydrating Masks: they add moisture and hydration to the skin, a great way to calm, relax and ease stress